simple10/astro-cloudflare-page-redis-counter-example/README.md

 Since Cloudflare workers are stateless, normal redis database connections do not work.
 Upstash provides a REST API to redis with a special library for Cloudflare workers.

+Astro fetches an compiles data at build time by default.
+The `src/components/Counter.astro` file shows an example of a component that fetches and statically compiles counter data at build time.

+For dyanmic display of the page view count, the `src/components/DnymaicCounter.svelt` file is used.

 # Deploying to Cloudflare Pages